OlegMathProg/SprE_ngin_E_2_D/README.md

 - thanks to the "dirty rectangles" technology, scrolling of background objects occurs almost very quickly, which allows for the rendering of very large sprites (more than 30kx30k pixels) as background objects;
 - using multi-threaded processing in conjunction with SIMD optimizations, it is possible to achieve quite decent speed even in software rendering mode.

 In the future, a powerful editor for sprites, splines and other game objects will be available.
-Executable demo(SprE_ngin_E_2_D.exe) is included, so run-n-fun 😉.

 Brief description of main modules:
 01. Fast_AnimK      : animation(particles,physics,hair,fluid effects etc.)